 How to Start a Plant-Based Diet

 While many fad diets have come and gone, there’s one that’s continually linked to improved health outcomes – the plant-based diet.
-Studies show that eating a plant-based diet can decrease your risk of type 2 diabetes, heart disease, some types of cancer, obesity, cognitive decline, and can even aid in reversing coronary heart disease.
+Studies show that eating a plant-based diet can decrease your risk of type 2 diabetes, heart disease, some types of cancer, cognitive decline, and can even aid in reversing coronary heart disease.

 Retail sales of plant-based foods grew 5x faster than total food sales in the past year.
 Sales of plant-based meat continue to rise even as animal meat sales decline, with 95% of U.S. grocery stores now offering plant-based meat products.
 Plant-based dairy alternatives are soon expected to account for 40% of total sales of the category.
 Together, these stats demonstrate a clear shift in the way people are thinking about plant-based foods.